joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 For future reference, you can also create and delete databases using SQL once you're logged in to `psql`: the CREATE DATABASE and DROP DATABASE commands, respectively.
 One way or another, create that database, which will be home to your first table.

+A> In addition to the command-line tools described here, there are a variety of graphical user interfaces (GUIs) that can allow you to work with databases by pointing and clicking.
+In the video series that accompanies this book, I use the **pgAdmin** tool that comes free with Postgres.

 #### Introducing `psql`

 The command-line client for PostgreSQL is `psql`, and you launch it by entering `psql` on the command line.
 This will not open a new window, but rather you will see a brief welcome and the command prompt will be different from the operating system's default prompt.